AJImeson/Systemutveckling-I-Python-Slutuppgift/Journals&Description/Personal_Notes.md

     Lecture about more data variables and functions, separate notes and documentation in Google Docs Feel a bit overwhelmed by the final hand in of this course, need to sit down and tackle each obstacle one by one

+- 2025-09-30

+    Learnt how to properly Import Classes and it's functions to a Main from other Folders and files